cassieemb/zsa-moonlander-branch-indicator/README.md

 # ZSA Keyboard Branch Color Indicator

-This script changes your ZSA keyboard's LED colors based on your git branch, providing a visual indicator when you're working in protected branches like master or main.
+This script changes your ZSA keyboard's LED colors based on your git branch to provide a visual indicator when you're working in protected branches like master or main.

 ## Requirements
 - [Keymapp](https://www.zsa.io/flash/)